 Ozanam Men’s Shelter: St Barnabas supplies volunteers to Christ Church, New Brunswick, which provides shelter for homeless men when the Ozanam shelter is full.
 We partner with Christ Church, New Brunswick to staff its hospitality for the Men’s Homeless Shelter for two weeks each winter.
 St. Barnabas has participated in this ministry since its inception in 2000.
 The people who have done this for several years running have found it to be an extraordinary spiritual experience in ministry to those to whom we are called to serve, the friendless and the needy.
 The next dates to serve are: Dec 16-22, 2018 and Jan 6-12, 2019.

 Mission Trips: Planned:

 - The 2019 mission trip is currently being planned.

 Mission Trips: Recent mission trips:

-- 4 youth and 2 adult leaders went to Lynn, MA in 2016 at a YouthWorks mission site.
+- 4 youth and 2 adult leaders went to Lynn, MA in 2016 (the week of July 4) at a YouthWorks mission site.